Applicability

 Parameter description:

-Step 4: Create an example program
+Step 4: Create a sample program

 Create a configuration file named

-config.rb:PASSWORD = ENV['OB_PASSWORD'] || 'your_password' CLIENT_CONFIG = { adapter: 'mysql2', host: 'your_host', port: your_port, username: 'your_username', password: PASSWORD, all_databases: true }Create an example program named
+config.rb:PASSWORD = ENV['OB_PASSWORD'] || 'your_password' CLIENT_CONFIG = { adapter: 'mysql2', host: 'your_host', port: your_port, username: 'your_username', password: PASSWORD, all_databases: true }Create a sample program named

 main.rb:require 'sequel' require 'sequel/adapters/mysql2' require File.expand_path('config.rb', __dir__) # Create a connection. db = Sequel.connect(CLIENT_CONFIG) # Create a database. db_name = "ruby_test_db" db.run("CREATE DATABASE IF NOT EXISTS #{db_name}") db.disconnect # Reconnect to the new database.
 CLIENT_CONFIG[:database] = db_name db = Sequel.connect(CLIENT_CONFIG) puts "Database '#{db_name}' selected" # Create a table. db.run("DROP TABLE IF EXISTS users") db.run("CREATE TABLE users ( id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255) NOT NULL, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP )") # Insert sample data. sample_names = ["Alice", "Bob", "Charlie", "David"] sample_names.each do |name| db.run("INSERT INTO users (name) VALUES ('#{name}')") end puts "Table created and sample data inserted successfully" puts "Inserted #{sample_names.size} sample records" # Query and display all data. results = db[:users] puts "\nUsers:" results.each do |row| puts "ID: #{row[:id]}, Name: #{row[:name]}, Created at: #{row[:created_at]}" end # Close the connection. db.disconnect

-Step 5: Run the example program
+Step 5: Run the sample program

-Run the following command:
+Run the program:

-ruby main.rbExpected result:
+ruby main.rbExpected return result:

 Database 'ruby_test_db' selected Table created and sample data inserted successfully Inserted 4 sample records Users: ID: 1, Name: Alice, Created at: 2025-05-21 15:20:06 +0800 ID: 2, Name: Bob, Created at: 2025-05-21 15:20:06 +0800 ID: 3, Name: Charlie, Created at: 2025-05-21 15:20:06 +0800 ID: 4, Name: David, Created at: 2025-05-21 15:20:06 +0800